selfage/puppeteer_executor_api/README.md

 As a prerequisite, you need a JS file that's meant to be run in browser context, which contains everything needed to render a page/perform whatever actions.
 It can be a bundled file using bundlers such as `browserify`, or a bootstrap file that loads other files.

-The `execute()` function will start a local Node server, embed the JS file into a temporary HTML file, and launch Puppeteer to navigate to that HTML file.
+The `execute()` function or the CLI will start a local Node server, embed the JS file into a temporary HTML file, and launch Puppeteer to navigate to that HTML file.
 When `outputToConsole` is `true`, it logs browser logs to Node console.
+Returned `outputCollection` will always collect all logs from the browser. `pass-through-args` or `argv` argument are made available to the JS file as a global variable.

+The full JS file path in the example is `./base/dir/file/to/be/run/in/browser.js` which is split into two parts: a base directory and a relative path.
+You might just want to use `'.'`, which is the default, as the base directory.
+However the base directory is where all static files are being served from.
+E.g. if the JS file loads an image with `src='/path/to/image.jpg'`, the server will try to find it at `./base/dir/path/to/image.jpg`.

-Returned `outputCollection` will always collect all logs from the browser.
-Note that, normally a browser page won't exit by itself even if everything have been executed, so `execute()` will never resolve/return.
+Note that, normally a browser page won't exit by itself even if everything have been executed, so `execute()` or the CLI will never resolve/return.
 The solution is to call `exit()` from the JS file.
-Keep reading.

-The full JS file path in the example is `./base/dir/file/to/be/run/in/browser.js` which is split into two parts: a base directory and a relative path.
-You might just want to use `'.'` as the base directory.
-However the base directory is also used to be prepended to all paths loaded in the JS file.
-E.g. if the JS file loads an image with `src='/path/to/image.jpg'`, the server will try to find the file at `./base/dir/path/to/image.jpg`.
-You need to make sure all other files loaded share the same base directory with the JS file, and only reference the part of file paths after the base directory.

 ## JS file in browser context